kodonnell/xtlw-climber8-klipper/README.md

 ## Todo

+- If not printing, move Z when we tune the global/extruder Z offset (otherwise head doesn't move).
 - Get Cura config in.
 Add M73 progress to it by default.
 - Calibration docs - copy across from that PR.
 - Add duplicate/mirror mode from the PR.